 There is no two ways about it; rehab is expensive which is why when it comes to entering rehab so many people ask, will my medical aid pay?

-What you need to understand about treatment of addiction in South Africa is that addiction is a legitimate disease and most medical aids will in fact pay for treatment or pay a portion of the treatment costs.
+What you need to understand about the treatment of addiction in South Africa is that addiction is a legitimate disease and most medical aids will, in fact, pay for treatment or pay a portion of the treatment costs.

 There are certain conditions that come with medical aid cover of treatment.